 The ARB ruling in Haleon South Africa (Sensodyne) vs Colgate-Palmolive provides important, advertising claim decision-relevant guidance on the defensibility of superiority and health professional endorsement claims in highly competitive cosmetic and personal care categories.

 In its 23 February 2024 judgment in Dike Geo Motors Ltd v Allied Signal Inc, Nigeria’s Supreme Court delivered a decisive clarification with direct consequences for brand-led market entry.
-Crucially for cosmetic exporters to Nigeria, the ruling dismantles the common assumption that a newly registered trademark can be relied upon as a regulatory safe harbour when entering Nigeria.
+Crucially for cosmetic exporters to Nigeria, the ruling dismantles the common assumption that a newly registered trademark can be relied upon as a regulatory safe harbour when entering West Africa's largest consumer goods market.
+The Court rejected the argument that registration—especially where obtained after a dispute has crystallised—can extinguish competing claims or justify striking out enforcement actions at an early stage.
+Instead, the judgment elevates consumer perception, market conduct and goodwill over formal registry status.